EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 🧾 EQ Bank TFSA — Tax-Free Savings

-EQ Bank’s TFSA Savings Account offers one of the highest everyday cash TFSA rates in Canada, with the same no-fee, no-minimum structure as the Personal Account.
+EQ Bank‘s TFSA Savings Account provides tax-free interest on cash savings, with the same no-fee, no-minimum structure as the Personal Account.
 All interest earned is completely tax-free.
-The account can also hold TFSA GICs for those who want to lock in a higher rate on money they won’t need immediately.
+The account can also hold TFSA GICs for higher locked-in rates.

 Key TFSA features